pankajladhar/speedy-math/README.md

 1. Random level : Mixture of above all

 ## Contributing
 Feel free to give feedback or raise issue.
-I'd love to have your helping hand on GFontsSpace!
+I'd love to have your helping hand on speedy-math !
 See [CONTRIBUTING.md](https://github.com/pankajladhar/speedy-math/blob/master/CONTRIBUTING.md) for more information on how to get started.

 ## License
 [MIT](https://github.com/pankajladhar/speedy-math/blob/master/LICENSE) Licensed.
 Copyright (c) [Pankaj Ladhar](mailto:ladharpankaj@gmail.com) 2018.